 These companies usually do not offer the required medical evacuation and repatriation coverage.
 In order to comply with University regulations, students who receive a waiver of the WSU Accident and Sickness Insurance plan must purchase the Medical Evacuation and Repatriation insurance plan offered by International SOS Assistance, Inc. unless such coverage is included in their plan.
 Information about enrolling in this program is available from the UCIE Office.
 This coverage must be purchased before a waiver can be issued.

 Student Health Services

 The Campus Health Center is open daily during the week for your convenience.
 Appointments are required.
 There are other places "on call" 24 hours a day to advise you, should you have an emergency when the Campus Health Center is closed.
-In case of an emergency please visit or call one the following Emergency Rooms at:
+In case of an emergency please visit or call one of the following Emergency Rooms: